 These 2 types of 'lottery' are often run by PTAs, involving parent members and school premises.

 Whilst gambling is not permitted via Stripe, Stripe says that charity raffles are not restricted, as these are closer to donations.
-You would need to be a charity and what you are raffling off must not be in restricted categories.
+You would need to be a charity or raising money wholly for a charitable purpose, and what you are raffling off must not be in restricted categories.

 You could email Stripe to confirm your prizes etc if you wish: